MOA Translation Dubai — MOJ License #701

 Amendments and Updates

 Adding shareholders, changing business activities, increasing share capital, or modifying governance provisions all require certified translation of the amendments.
 We can translate consolidated MOAs showing all changes, or individual amendment documents as required by the receiving authority.
-For complex corporate histories with multiple amendments, we recommend a comprehensive approach to ensure consistency.
+For complex corporate histories with multiple amendments, we recommend a comprehensive approach to maintain consistency.

 Attestation Requirements